Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Lakers

 - Porter's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Lakers are 20th in the NBA, allowing 116.6 points per contest.
+- The Lakers are the 20th-best defensive team in the league, conceding 116.6 points per game.

-- The Lakers allow 44.9 rebounds per game, ranking 25th in the NBA.
+- On the glass, the Lakers have allowed 44.9 rebounds per game, which puts them 25th in the league.

-- Giving up 25.7 assists per game, the Lakers are the 15th-ranked team in the NBA.
+- The Lakers are the 15th-ranked team in the league, conceding 25.7 assists per game.

-- Looking at 3-pointers, the Lakers have conceded 12.5 makes per contest, 18th in the NBA.
+- Looking at 3-pointers, the Lakers are ranked 18th in the league, conceding 12.5 makes per game.

 Michael Porter Jr. vs. the Lakers